shipyardapp/Shipyard-Documentation/docs/reference/environment-variables/environment-variables-overview.md

 1. Previously stored environment variables can never be viewed.
 2. Leaving an existing Name's value as blank will result in the value not updating.
 If you need to set a value to be blank, you will need to delete it, save the Vessel, then recreate the environment variable with a blank value.
-3. Because Vessels are containerized, the environment variables you set will only be available for that Vessel.
+3. Because Vessels are containerized, environment variables you set cannot be shared across a Fleet and will only be available for the Vessel where they are set.